grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series-improved/index.md

 | [Show points](#show-points)                 | X     | X    |        |
 | [Stack series](#stack-series)               | X     | X    | X      |

+{{% admonition type="note" %}}
+_Formatting notes_

-**_Note: I've ordered these options as they display as you move across graph styles; but the table above is alphabetical to make it easier to find things.
+I've ordered these options as they display as you move across graph styles; but the table above is alphabetical to make it easier to find things.
 Maybe they should be consistent.
-Just addressing different approaches._**
+Just addressing different approaches.
+{{% /admonition %}}

 ### Line interpolation